amngairola/Folyo/README.md

 # Folyo - A Modern Full-Stack Blog Platform 📝

 Folyo is a clean, responsive, and feature-rich blog application built from the ground up.
-It provides a seamless experience for both readers and administrators, with a focus on performance and a great user interface.
+It provides a seamless experience for both readers and administrators, with a focus on performance and a great user interface

 **Live Demo**: `https://try-folyo.vercel.app/`